 Measurement: Completion of an internship in psychology (guaranteed through major field requirement) and exit interview responses pertaining to this goal/objective.
-We propose measuring this by creating a database of the careers our graduates go on to pursue and internships they participate in.
-We will conduct an environmental scan of other practices in peer programs.
+We have created a database of the careers our graduates go on to pursue and internships they participate in.
+We have conducted an environmental scan of other practices in peer programs.